ikovic/react-hooks-workshop/README.md

 We'll go through various use cases to see how we can benefit from using hooks.

 ### useState

 - replace a class based component
 - notice the decrease in lines of code
 - bonus: don't create new functions on every render with `useCallback`
 - bonus: Rules of Hooks ESLint setup

 ### useEffect

 - compare to lifecycle methods
 - doing async effects
- - clearing up effects (removing listeners and similar)
+- cleaning up on unmount
 - dependency array parameter

 ### useReducer

 - controlling multiple state changes
 - when to switch from `useState` to `useReducer`
 - React ensures `dispatch` is the same, what to export?
 - writing middleware

 ### useContext

 - usage in combination with `useReducer`
+- replace selectors with `useMemo`

+### useRef

+- how to use as a replacement for instance variables

 ## Available Scripts